tardieunicolas/gitveil/README.md

 - Verify Git is installed and accessible

 **"No commits found for email"**
+- GitVeil uses the `git config user.email` from your current repository
-- Check your Git email configuration: `git config user.email`
+- Verify your Git email configuration: `git config user.email`
-- Verify the email matches your commits: `git log --author="your@email.com"`
+- Check if you have commits in the current repository: `git log --oneline`

 **"Target repository not found"**
 - Ensure the target repository path exists and is a Git repository